bdgiffin/remat/README.md

 ```
 The `examples` subdirectory provides further illustrative cases of invocations of the library within the context of a Python workflow.

-When packaging a pygame project that uses REMAT using pygbag for execution in a web browser, make sure that you have compiled the REMAT library using Emscripten (see above note on configuring CMake using `emcmake`), and include the `install/package` files within the local directory for your project.
+When packaging a pygame project that uses REMAT using pygbag for execution in a web browser, make sure that you have compiled the REMAT library using Emscripten (see above note on configuring CMake using `emcmake`), and include the `install/package` files directly within the local directory for your project.
 The provided `examples` offer a demonstration of how this can be accomplished, with the appropriate invocations of pygbag included in the `examples/Makefile`.